cmt-dtu-energy/MagTense/README.md

   ```
   conda install magtense -c cmt-dtu-energy/label/cpu
   ```

-INFO: The latest update of `matplotlib` causes an issue during plotting, please make sure that its version `< 3.6`.

 ## Current code development
 The main features being worked on at the moment are: